 How do I find the best car insurance?

-Car insurance can be expensive - but you don't want to sacrifice great cover just to get the cheapest price.
+Car insurance can be expensive - but you don't have to sacrifice great cover just to get the cheapest price.

 Which? is here to help.
-Not only do we rate hundreds of elements of a car insurance policy, we also ask thousands of real customers how they rate each insurer in our analysis to help you find top-quality cover with a great customer experience.
+Not only do we rate 73 elements of a car insurance policy, we also ask thousands of real customers who’ve claimed how they rate their insurer in our analysis.

 Our video explains how to find a great car insurance policy in three easy steps.